DwightNewton/Microscopy-AUtomation-Scripts/README.md

 - Creating Projections
 - Renormalizing Images

-Each script will, when executed, prompt the user for the number of slidebook images
+Each script will, when executed, prompt the user for the number of Slidebook files, and sometimes the number of images per Slidebook files.
+Input these as numerical values, without spaces or other characters (i.e. "6" not "six"), then click OK.

 ## Deconvolution
+This script is relatively straightforward and simply uses the autoquant widefield function and automates the loading of the next image. **Ensure that Slidebook has been launched, and Windows Explorer is open to your image directory with the top-most file selected.**

+Notes:
+- This script was written with the estimate of 1hr/file for deconvolution (~12-15 images/file).
+Adjust your time accordingly, being conservative in the estimate.
+- If using images taken with the disc-spinning unit (DSU), line 9 will need to be changed.

+## Extracting Co-Factors and Exposure Times